Pride parade: Spain

+Spain's first pride parade was held in Barcelona on 26 June 1977, but was violently repressed by police, as official attitudes towards the LGBT community had not yet changed much since Franco's death in 1975.
+However, Orgull de Barcelona ("Barcelona Pride") is nowadays a yearly event, and local politicians attend.
+The 2022 gathering drew a crowd of some 90,000.

 Madrid Pride Parade, known as Fiesta del Orgullo Gay (or simply Fiesta del Orgullo), Manifestación Estatal del Orgullo LGTB and Día del Orgullo Gay (or simply Día del Orgullo), is held the first Saturday after June 28 since 1979.

-The event is organised by COGAM (Madrid GLTB Collective) and FELGTB (Spanish Federation of Lesbians, Gays, Transsexuals and Bisexuals) and supported by other national and international LGTB groups.
+The event is organised by COGAM (Madrid GLTB Collective) and FELGTBI+ (Spanish Federation of Lesbians, Gays, Trans, Bisexuals, Intersex, and more) and supported by other national and international LGTB groups.
 The first Gay Pride Parade in Madrid was held in June 1979 nearly four years after the death of Spain's dictator Francisco Franco, with the gradual arrival of democracy and the de-criminalization of homosexuality.
 Since then, dozens of companies like Microsoft, Google and Schweppes and several political parties and trade unions, including Spanish Socialist Workers' Party, PODEMOS, United Left, Union, Progress and Democracy, CCOO and UGT have been sponsoring and supporting the parade.
 Madrid Pride Parade is the biggest gay demonstration in Europe, with more than 1.5 million attendees in 2009, according to the Spanish government.

 In 2007, Europride, the European Pride Parade, took place in Madrid.
 About 2.5 million people attended more than 300 events over one week in the Spanish capital to celebrate Spain as the country with the most developed LGBT rights in the world.
 Independent media estimated that more than 200,000 visitors came from foreign countries to join in the festivities.
 Madrid gay district Chueca, the biggest gay district in Europe, was the centre of the celebrations.
 The event was supported by the city, regional and national government and private sector which also ensured that the event was financially successful.
 Barcelona, Valencia and Seville hold also local Pride Parades.
-In 2008 Barcelona hosted the Eurogames.
+In 2008 Barcelona hosted the EuroGames.

 In 2014, Winter Pride Maspalomas was held for the first time at Maspalomas, Gran Canaria, Canary Islands, one of one Europe's most popular LGTB tourist destinations.
 Within a few years of its existence, Winter Pride Maspalomas became a major Pride celebration within Spain and Europe.
 During its 6th edition in November 2019, the Pride Walk LGBT equal rights march had over 18,000 international visitors.

 In 2017, Madrid hosted the WorldPride.
 It would be the first time WorldPride was celebrated in a Spanish city.